Theory on variational high-dimensional tensor networks: Statistical properties of the random high-dimensional tensor-network states

 \subsubsection{The polyominoes}

 The enumeration of polyominoes is relevant to various statistical problems, including percolation problems \cite{stauffer2018introduction} and branched polymers \cite{Lubensky1979statistics}.
-Counting the total number of polyominoes is a challenging task, as it is generally believed to be a hard problem ~\cite{bousquet-melou_exactly_2009}.
+Counting the total number of polyominoes is a challenging task, and there is no known formula or algorithm that can provide the number of polyominoes for any given size~\cite{bousquet-melou_exactly_2009}.
 However, some subclasses of polyominoes, such as the directed polyominoes, have exact formulas available~\cite{bousquet1998new}.